-Peeping toms are often associated with young teenage boys and cute neighbors or seen in many movies.
+Peeping toms are often associated with young teenage boys and cute neighbors as seen in many movies.
 However, it is actually a crime in Georgia to be a peeping tom.
 Citizens have a right to privacy and invading upon that right is considered an offense in Georgia.
 If you or a loved one has been charged with this charge, there is hope for you.
-The Office of Lawson and Berry and their team of Attorneys have over 50 combined years of experience in criminal law and ready to help you today.
+The Office of Lawson and Berry and their team of Georgia Peeping Tom Attorneys have over 50 combined years of experience in criminal law and ready to help you today.

 Georgia Law on Peeping Toms

 Georgia defines the term “peeping tom” as a person who peeps through windows or doors, on or about the premises of another for the purpose of spying upon or invading the privacy of the persons spied upon.

 Therefore, O.C.G.A. § 16-11-61 states a person violates the peeping tom statute when they go about or upon the premises of another for the purpose of becoming a peeping tom.

 Specific intent to commit the crime is an essential element of being a peeping tom.
 The accused must have been on or about the property for the purpose of spying on or invading the privacy of another.
 Davis v.
 State, 115 Ga.
 App.
 338, (1967).